 Clean and Sanitize Surfaces

 Disinfect frequently touched surfaces daily.
 This includes cell phones, keyboards, doorknobs, countertops, toilets, faucets, sinks and light switches.
-Make sure to use a product that will kill coronavirus.
-Common household cleaners that have been approved by the EPA may be found here.
+Common household cleaners that have been approved by the EPA to eliminate coronavirus may be found here.

 Stay Home If Sick

 Be on alert for symptoms of COVID-19.
-If you are experiencing a fever, cough, sudden shortness of breath or other symptoms associated with COVID-19, please stay home except to get medical care.
+If you are experiencing a fever, cough, sudden shortness of breath or other symptoms associated with COVID-19 or respiratory illness, please stay home except to get medical care.
 Most people who get COVID-19 have mild symptoms and can recover in the comfort of their home.
 Keep away from others if you are ill – even those in your own household.

 Avoid Crowds – Especially Indoors

-Stay away from people and don’t gather in groups.
+Stay away from large crowds of people and don’t gather in groups.
 If you do encounter crowds, wear your mask and social distance.
 Try your best to avoid indoor spaces that are not well-ventilated.
 Even if you’re vaccinated, it is still possible to become infected with COVID-19.

 For more information on how you can help to stop the spread of COVID-19 and what Fairfield Medical Center is doing to keep you safe, click here.